12-simple-ways-to-maintain-a-healthy-weight-photo

 Unpasteurized Dairy Products and Juices

 Raw (unpasteurized) milk is milk from any animal (goat, cow, etc) and has not been pasteurized to kill harmful bacteria.
-Raw milk may contain bacteria such as Campylobacter, E.coli, Listeria, Salmonella, or Toxoplasma.
+Raw milk can contain bacteria such as Campylobacter, E.coli, Listeria, Salmonella, or Toxoplasma.
 To avoid getting these food borne illnesses, only consume pasteurized milk.

 If the cheese is coming in from another country, it may not be pasteurized.